snonux/foo.zone/gemfeed/2023-06-01-kiss-server-monitoring-with-gogios.md

 * Set up alternate CRON intervals on both servers.
 Configure the CRON job on Server A to run Gogios at minutes 0, 10, 20, ..., and on Server B to run at minutes 5, 15, 25, ...
 This will ensure that if one server goes down, the other server will continue monitoring and sending notifications.
 * Gogios doesn't support clustering.
 So it means when both servers are up, unhandled alerts will be notified via E-Mail twice; from each server once.
 That's the trade-off for simplicity.

+There are plans to make it possible to execute certain checks only on certain nodes (e.g. on elected leader or master nodes).
+This is still in progress (check out my Gorum Git project).

 ## Conclusion:

 Gogios is a lightweight and straightforward monitoring tool that is perfect for small-scale environments.
 With its compatibility with the Nagios Check API, email notifications, and CRON-based scheduling, Gogios offers an easy-to-use solution for those looking to monitor a limited number of resources.
-If you're seeking a simple yet effective monitoring tool for your self-hosted servers or virtual machines, give Gogios a try!
+I personally use it to execute around 500 checks on my personal server infrastructure.
+I am very happy with this solution.

 E-Mail your comments to paul at buetow.org :-)